turingschool/curriculum/source/projects/idea_box.markdown

 ## I4: Ranking and Sorting

 How do we separate the good ideas from the **GREAT** ideas?
 Let's implement ranking and sorting.

-directory.
-Let's clean this up.